tompanenko/TelloDronePy3/README.md

 # Troubleshooting
+## First use
+You might need to activate the drone.
+Connect to the drone using the mobile app, activate the product, and then try again.

 ## ```Unknown command``` response
 If you are using the ```streamon``` command and the response is ```Unknown command``` means you have to update the Tello firmware.
 That can be done through the Tello app.